jekil/hardentheworld/index.rst

 Contributing
 ------------

+Every kind of contribution is really appreciated!
+Feature requests, suggestions, fixes or documentation contributions are welcome.
-Please send a push request with your contribution.
+Please send a push request with your contribution using Github push requests or just get in touch with alessandro@tanasi.it (@jekil).

 Feedback
 --------